gabrieletassoni/cbuilder_wrapper/README.md

 #### The Guardian: Requirements (Requirement)

 To prevent illegal combinations (e.g., a mage using heavy armor), the system uses `Requirements`.
-A requirement can be linked to any object (Artifact, Skill, Equipment) to limit its use.
+A requirement can be linked to any object (Artifact, Ability, Equipment) to limit its use.

 Types of checks performed: